 Lighting networks need to transfer of large amounts of data.
 For best reliability you should use network wiring which is dedicated to the lighting system and physically isolated from other networks, and uses simple hubs rather than intelligent switches.

-Connecting to an existing network with other network traffic is possible but can load to problems both with the traffic is possible but can lead to problems both with the lighting equipment and with other IT equipment on the network.
+Connecting to an existing network with other network traffic is possible but can lead to problems both with the lighting equipment and with other IT equipment on the network.
 Intelligent Ethernet switches may drop or block lighting data.
 If you need to do this please read about the IP addresses you should use, in section 14.5.5.